| | | | | | | | |

 Instructions

-- Make the gravy.
-Heat a tawa over medium flame.
-Once hot, dry roast (without oil) peanuts until blistered.
-Remove from the heat and repeat the same process with sesame seeds, then desiccated coconut.
-Once roasted, add them to a small blender with water, and blend to a smooth, thick paste.
+• Heat a tawa over a medium flame.
+Once hot, dry roast (without oil) 2 tablespoons peanuts until blistered.
+Remove from the heat and repeat the same process with 2 tablespoons sesame seeds, then 2 tablespoons desiccated coconut.
+Once roasted, add them to a small blender with 120 ml water, and blend to a smooth, thick paste.

-- Cook the gravy.
-In a large kadai, heat the groundnut oil over a medium flame.
-Add the cumin seeds.
-Once they crackle, add the curry leaves — be careful, they spit.
-Next, add the freshly ground paste and ginger garlic paste (optionally), plus the turmeric, coriander, and red chilli powder.
+• In a large kadai, heat 2 tablespoons groundnut oil over a medium flame.
+Add ½ teaspoon cumin seeds.
+Once they crackle, add 1 sprig curry leaves — be careful, they spit.
+Next, add the freshly ground paste and 1 teaspoon ginger garlic paste* (optionally), plus t¼ teaspoon turmeric powder, ½ teaspoon coriander powder, and 1 teaspoon red chilli powder.
 Fry gently, stirring regularly, until the paste thickens and the oil separates from the sides.

-- Add the vegetables.
-Add all the prepared vegetables along with the water.
+• Add all the prepared vegetables along with 500 ml water.
 Cover with a lid and simmer for around 15 minutes or until the vegetables are knife-tender.

-- Season.
-Add garam masala and sea salt (to taste).
-Next, add the tamarind sauce.
+• Add ¼ teaspoon garam masala and Sea salt (to taste).
+Next, add 1 tablespoon tamarind sauce.
 Stir to mix, then simmer for a few extra minutes to integrate the flavours.

-- Serve.
-Add a squeeze of fresh lemon, a pinch of grated jaggery (optional), and freshly cut coriander (cilantro) to garnish.
+• Add a squeeze of ¼ lemon, a pinch of grated jaggery (optional), and freshly cut coriander (cilantro) to garnish.

 Notes